Yuanyuan4666/A2A/draft-yang-nmrg-a2a-nm.md

 # Operational Considerations

 The introduction of A2A-based agent interactions into network management has several operational implications that MUST be considered when deploying the architecture in large-scale or multi-domain networks.
 This section highlights key aspects related to performance, scalability, reliability, latency, and agent lifecycle operations.

+# Agent Skills: Expertise Expansion of AI Agents in Network Management

+While AI agents have intelligence and capabilities, they may not always have expertise that we expect when performing specific network management and operation tasks.
+Agent Skills {{Agent-skills}}, introduced by Anthropic, is an open standard that allows developers to package specialized knowledge, workflow, and scripts and empowers a general AI Agent to become an expert in a specified field.
+Each skill is organized as a seperate folder that consists of a "skill.md" to define the basic information of the skill, and other files such as scripts, reference documents, etc. Agent Skills use progressive disclosure as a design pattern to load these resources to reduce token consumption and use less of the context window.

+Network operators could encode their domain expertise (e.g., troubleshooting workflow logic for fault scenarios) into structured skills, e.g., by defining the fault_diagnose_link skill to organize the logic of "checking link connectivity → analyzing error syslogs → verifying hardware status → outputting a resolution solution"), it quickly equips AI Agents with domain expertise.

 ## Scalability